-As Level up! awards points based on learners' actions, some learners may be tempted to abuse the system by repeating similar actions, or by performing quick actions again and again.
-To remedy this, Level up! comes with a built-in protection called the "Cheat guard".
+As Level Up XP awards points based on learners' actions, some learners may be tempted to abuse the system by repeating similar actions, or by performing quick actions again and again.
+To remedy this, Level Up XP comes with a built-in protection called the "Cheat guard".

 It is important that you understand how the cheat guard works to prevent abuses while rewarding legitimate actions.

 The cheat guard simply checks whether the student is allowed to earn points for a certain action.
 When they are not, the action is ignored completely.
 Some actions only ever occur once, so if the cheat guard ignores the action the student's unique chance to earn a reward for that action is gone forever.

 Differences between versions

 Aside from having additional settings, Level Up XP+ has a more reliable cheat guard system built-in that covers long time frames (weeks to months instead of hours).
 It is also important to note that the cheat guard of the free version does not protect from abuse using the mobile apps.